TanMingjun/compuational_physics_N2014301020106/shujubao/Final project/paper.md

 ##### Although the probability changed, the average of the x squared and time t into a quadratic relationship still.
 The fits the theory very well.

 ***
-## 4. Random work in two dimension
+## 4. Random walk in two dimension
 Python has provided us all kinds of functions, so we can take advantage of them sufficiently.
 The turtle can help us simulate random walks of two dimension.
 Assuming that there is a particle in the orign, in the next time-\Delta t, it can go up and down, go left and right with the same probability, then, we can plot its track using random process theory.

 * When the length of each step is constant, we have the below picture: